 The only downside to CART is that it’s more expensive than ASR, but this cost is taken on by the school rather than students.
 As with ASL interpreting, you should be able to access this service by contacting your school’s disability support services office.

-In addition to interpreting and captioning services, assistive technology can help deaf and hard of hearing students with their studies.
-For example, e-textbooks offer features such as note sharing and instructor annotations that make it easier for hearing impaired students to collaborate with their professors and peers.
-There are also a number of devices and applications that hearing impaired students can obtain on their own to improve the quality of their college experience — see section below.
+In addition to interpreting and captioning services, assistive technology can help deaf and hard-of-hearing students with their studies.
+For example, e-textbooks offer features such as note sharing and instructor annotations that make it easier for deaf and hard-of-hearing students to collaborate with their professors and peers.
+There are also a number of devices and applications that deaf and hard-of-hearing students can obtain on their own to improve the quality of their college experience — see section below.

 What if your school doesn’t offer accommodations?

 If you find that a school will not provide the accommodations that are legally required for deaf and hard-of-hearing students, you have a few options for filing a complaint.
 Public school students can file an ADA Title II complaint with the Department of Justice, while private school students can file an ADA Title III complaint.
 If your school receives federal funding, you can also file a complaint with the Department of Education under Section 504 of the Rehabilitation Act.

 Popular Listening Assistance Devices and Applications for Students

 As mentioned above, deaf and hard-of-hearing students may prefer online courses over in-person courses because it gives them more control over their learning environment.
 The following devices and applications are especially useful for these at-home learning setups: